-The care type is assigned by the clinician responsible for the management of the care, based on clinical judgements as to the primary clinical purpose of the care to be provided and, for subacute care types, the specialised expertise of the clinician who will be responsible for the management of the care.
-At the time of subacute care type assignment, a multidisciplinary management plan may not be in place but the intention to prepare one should be known to the clinician assigning the care type.
+The care type is assigned by the clinician responsible for the management of the care, based on clinical judgements as to the primary clinical purpose of the care to be provided and, for mental health and subacute care types, the specialised expertise of the clinician who will be responsible for the management of the care.
+At the time of mental health or subacute care type assignment, a multidisciplinary management plan may not be in place but the intention to prepare one should be known to the clinician assigning the care type.